Published Work

 Edgar May, Senator with a Pulitzer in his Back Pocket

-While serving in the Vermont Senate, Edgar May told me with a grin that he was currently better known as the brother of Madeleine Kunin, who became Vermont’s first woman governor, than for anything he did before that.
-But as a former journalist in upstate New York, he created a fake identity to pose as a social worker in order to spur improvements to an ailing welfare system.
+While serving in the Vermont Senate, Edgar May told me with a grin that he had better public recognition these days as the brother of then-serving Governor Madeleine Kunin than for anything he’d done in the past.
+But years earlier he had been a journalist in upstate New York, and during that period he created a fake identity to pose as a social worker in order to expose an ailing welfare system and spur improvements.
 For his series of articles based on his time in the trenches, he received the Pulitzer Prize.
-Sen. May kindly informed me after this little article came out that I was the first to publish an account of the undercover work he did leading to his Pulitzer.
+Sen. May kindly informed me after this little article came out that I was the first to publish that account of the undercover work he did leading to his Pulitzer.
+(Letter attached.)
 I hadn’t known that.
-His lengthy deep cover investigation was of the kind you rarely see anymore.
-(Vermont News & Views)
+His long-game deep cover investigation was of the kind you rarely see anymore.
+(Vermont News & Views, photo provided)

-You don’t have to have an interest in military matters to be intrigued by the illustrations in an ultra-rare (physical) volume published in 1532, residing in Norwich (VT) University’s Special Collections Library.
-If you can read Latin you might be even more intrigued.
-(The Barre-Montpelier Times Argus)
+You don’t have to have an interest in military matters to be intrigued by the Dr. Seuss-like illustrations in an ultra-rare (physical) volume published in 1532, residing in Norwich (VT) University’s Special Collections Library.
+(The Barre-Montpelier Times Argus

 Hansel and Gretel Run for National Office